Grandparent Visitation Rights in NY

 It should also be noted that great grandparents and step-grandparents do not automatically inherit any visitation rights in New York State, not even in situations where there are no surviving parents.

 Family law disputes are complicated to settle between immediate family members, such as two spouses, but the matters can become even more complex if you are more distant from the source of contention, such as if you are a grandparent wanting to visit a grandchild.
 Get to the center of your case and start standing up for your grandparental rights without getting bogged down by legal definitions and paperwork by recruiting our team today.
-You will readily find that our Dutchess County family law attorneys are genuinely invested in the well-being of our clients and that all we want is to see you and your family happy.
+You will readily find that our attorneys are genuinely invested in the well-being of our clients and that all we want is to see you and your family happy.